Accessing RFQ liquidity on 0x API

 The indicative pricing resource is hosted at

 /swap/v1/priceand responds with pricing information, but that response does not contain a full 0x order, so it does not constitute a legitimate transaction that can be submitted to the Ethereum network.
-Therefore, when a market maker services an indicative request they do not need to reserve any capital for it, leaving their capital available for other quotes to other clients.
+This resource can be used by price feeds and other applications that do not intend to submit an actual transaction.

 Whenever a 0x API client specifies a